Estimated reading time: 9 minutes

 I agree with Steve that married couples should have a joint bank account and savings account if they live together.

-The bills need to get paid whether the couple rents or owns a house, including maintenance.
+Whether the couple rents or owns a house, the bills need to get paid, including maintenance.

 Joint Bank Account– You pay all household bills and expenses from this bank account.

-Savings Account– Both of your signatures are needed to move the money out of the account.
+Savings Account– Both signatures are needed to move the money out of the account.

 Personal Spending Accounts #3 and #4